 - 512MB free hard drive space to create an optional save file

 - No hard drive required booting a Live Disc.

 - CD-ROM any speed

 1. Tiny Core

-Tiny Core is the most lightweight Linux distros available out there.
+Tiny Core is one of the lightweight Linux distros available out there.
 It’s only 15 MB, which was forked from a Damn Small project but now it’s completely developed independently.
 This Linux distro comes with a minimal interface and very few software installed.

 - Perfect for any old or ancient computer

 - It takes very less time to boot than any other OS out there.